thbishop/fission/README.md

 power on the VM.
 You can then create clones from this VM 'template'.
 When you power on the clone, it will start the OS install process (and assign a new ip, etc.).

+## Fission with RVM
+Please see the following gist for a walkthrough of making fission available regardless of ruby environment when using RVM https://gist.github.com/1203167

 ## Contribute
 * Fork the project